-Born and raised in a Navy family, I have lived a childhood across the eastern seaboard of the United States.
-I have a lifelong background in the arts - namely; sewing, photography, writing and dance.
+Born and raised in a Navy family, I’ve lived a childhood across the eastern seaboard of the United States.
+I have a lifelong background in the arts - namely; sewing, photography, writing, and dance.
 I studied 3D Fibers and Textiles at Massachusetts College of Art & Design and eventually obtained my bachelor's degree from Roger Williams University in Visual Arts, Art History & Historic Preservation.
 Fueled with inspiration, I have spent time exploring ancient cultures and folk art traditions around the world.
 With much determination and always working more than one job, I've been fortunate enough to live and travel throughout Europe, Northern Africa, and Australia.

-I gained clinical experience at Groton Wellness Center as their Herbalist & Plant Spirit Educator.
+I gained clinical experience at Groton Wellness Center in 2017 as their Herbalist & Plant Spirit Educator.
 It was a great honor working alongside such innovative healers; functional medicine doctors, acupuncturists, and psychotherapists - to name a few.
 Groton Wellness offers a wide range of healing modalities and is ahead of their time.
-More focused on writing and independent practice, I no longer practice there.
-Please see the CONSULTATIONS page on this site for further information.
+My transient lifestyle has stopped me from making more herbal medicine for sale as I rethink the growing culture of herbalism in the marketplace.

-I find myself writing and blogging more again with a focus on travel, herbalism, product reviews, wellness, etc. It's been such a joy to watch my passions align.
+I work with herbs every day at home and on walks, continuously learning and sharing my knowledge.
+I find myself focused on putting this podcast together all while becoming a mother for the first time.
+It's been such a joy to watch my passions align.
 I have an old blog that still exists dating back to 2007.
 It's called IDYLLICLAND of course.
 Somehow that thread of creativity has remained, at least the name has.
 The website you're viewing now, I've put together myself.
-I hope you check out the homepage here frequently to browse new articles and content.
+I hope you check out the homepage here frequently to browse new projects and offerings.
 Enjoy!